IBM/predictive-market-using-arria/README.md

 ## 7. Deploy to IBM Cloud

 Edit the `manifest.yml` file in the folder that contains your code and replace with a unique name for your application.
 The name that you specify determines the application's URL, such as `your-application-name.mybluemix.net`.
-Additionally - update the service names so they match what you have in Bluemix.
+Additionally - update the service names so they match what you have in IBM Cloud.
 The relevant portion of the `manifest.yml` file looks like the following:

   ```none
   applications: